openhwgroup/cva6/docs/03_cva6_design/MMU.rst

    **Figure 2:** Major Blocks in CVA6 MMU

 The MMU manages privilege levels and access control, enforcing permissions for user and supervisor modes while handling access exceptions.
 It employs Translation Lookaside Buffers (TLBs) for efficient address translation, reducing the need for page table access.
-TLB hits yield quick translations, but on misses, the shared TLB is consulted, and if necessary, the Page Table Walker (PTW) performs page table walks, updating TLBs and managing exceptions during the process.
+TLB hits yield quick translations, but on misses, the shared TLB is consulted (when used), and if necessary, the Page Table Walker (PTW) performs page table walks, updating TLBs and managing exceptions during the process.

 In addition to these functionalities, the MMU seamlessly integrates support for Physical Memory Protection (PMP), enabling it to enforce access permissions and memory protection configurations as specified by the PMP settings.
 This additional layer of security and control enhances the management of memory accesses